joymallyac/blind-reviews/README_Chrome_V2.md

 10. Pay the developer signup fee
 11. Publish your app

-All steps are not mandatory to publish your app.
+All steps are not mandatory to publish app.
 The detail description about each required step is given below.

 Create a developer account
 ================================
-If you want to publish a hosted app, you'll need to create a developer acccount with proper credentials.
+In order to publish blind-reviews app, you'll need to create a developer acccount with proper credentials.

-Upload your app
+Upload the app
 =================
-To upload your app, use the Chrome Developer Dashboard.

-If you need the app ID or an OAuth access token to complete your app's code, then you need to upload the app while you're still writing its code.
-Otherwise, you can wait until the app is finished.
-You can upload your app many times before publishing it.

-When your app, its Chrome Web Store listing, and all the sites it relies on are ready, you can publish your app.
-You can publish up to 20 applications on Chrome Web Store.

-Here's how to upload your app:
+Here's how to upload the app:

 1. Go to the [Chrome Developer Dashboard](https://chrome.google.com/webstore/developer/dashboard).